-On April 13, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Landmark of the Apollo Theater and the proposed designation of the related Landmark Site (Item No. 26).
-The hearing was continued to June 8, 1982 (Item No. 8).
+On April 13, 1982, the Landmarks Preservation Commission held a public hearing on the proposed designation as an Interior Landmark of the Apollo Theater and the proposed designation of the related Landmark Site (Item No. 27).
+The hearing was continued to June 8, 1982 (Item No. 9).
 Both hearings had been duly advertised in accordance with the provisions of law.
 Six witnesses spoke in favor of designation.
 There was one speaker in opposition to designation.
 A petition was submitted bearing 1185 signatures in favor of designation.
-Eleven letters were received in support of designation.
+Eleven letterswere received in support of designation.